- Books, Literature, and Writing»

 The Sheriff and his men rushed as fast as they could to retrieve the woman from the pit, but were too late.
 When they were finally able to retrieve her from the pit the woman was lifeless.
 Her lungs had filled with the sands of the pit where she died.

-The witch's body was taken to Glenwood Cemetary and chains were placed on her grave so that she would not be able to return to the earth to haunt the town.
-The letters T W were placed on the gravestone apparently to let people know that this was the place where "The Witch" lies.
-T W would, however, come to mean more than they could have ever imagined.
+The witch's body was taken to Glenwood Cemetery and chains were placed around her grave, as it was believed that evil could not break through iron bindings, so that she would not be able to return to fulfill her hex upon the town.
+The letters "T W" were placed on the gravestone with the intention of warning people that this was the place where "The Witch" lies and to not break the chains that bind her to her grave.
+The letters "T W", however, would soon come to mean more than the townspeople could have ever imagined.

-After Jim Bob returned home from assisting the firemen, his son William approached him.
-"Hey daddy", little William said with a grin on his face.
-Jim Bob's reply was "Son the whole town has burned down.
+After Jim Bob returned home from assisting the firemen, his son William cheerfully approached him and said "Hey daddy!".
+Unsettled by his son's cheerful attitude, Jim Bob replied "Son, the whole town has burned down.
 What puts you in such a good mood?"
-William say,"I know daddy.
-It was terrible, but I was having fun before it happened."
-"And what pray tell were you doing son" questioned Jim Bob.
-"Well I met a nice lady in town today and she was dancing with me.
-We were outside the general store, right across from the hair parlor.
-We were having so much fun until all that fire started", William replied.
+William remarked,"I know daddy.
+It was terrible, but I was having fun before it all happened."
+"And what, pray tell, were you doing", Jim Bob asked.
+"Well I met a nice lady in town today and she danced with me.
+We were outside the general store, right across from the hair parlor, having so much fun until all that fire started", William replied.
 "You mean you were in town when all that was going on?
 Son you could have been killed", said Jim Bob.
 "I know daddy, but Tandy carried me away from the fire", said William.
 "Who is Tandy", Jim Bob asked.
 "She's the lady I was dancing with.
-Oh yeah, she told me to give you this.
-She said she knew you before I was born", said William.
+Oh yeah and she told me to give you this", William said, handing his father a letter.
+"She said she knew you before I was born", said William.

 Little known facts of this tale